Cephalotus: Blossoms, fruit and seeds

+Cytology and constituents

+The chromosome number is 2n = 20.
+Tannin cells are present as well as myricetin, quercetin, ellagic acid, gallic acid.
+However, iridoids are absent.

 Taxonomy

+The genus as well as the family Cephalotaceae include only this one species, which means they are monotypic.
+The Cunoniaceae are their nearest relations.
+Brocchinia reducta and the Australian pitcher plant are the only carnivorous plants that are not part of the orders of Lamiales, Caryophyllales or Ericales and therefore not even indirectly related to other carnivorous plants.

 Taxonomic history

 Botanical specimens were first collected during the visit of HMS Investigator to King George Sound in December 1801 and January 1802.
 On 2 January 1802 the expedition's botanist, Robert Brown, wrote in his diary:

 This represents the earliest documentary reference to this species; and although not entirely unambiguous as to the first collection, it is usually taken as evidence that the plant was discovered by Ferdinand Bauer and William Westall on 1 January 1802.
 Whether or not there was an earlier collection is largely immaterial, however, as all collections were incorporated into Brown's collection without attribution, so Brown is treated as the collector in botanical contexts.

 Brown initially gave this species the manuscript name "'Cantharifera paludosa' KG III Sound", but this name was not published, and it would not be Brown who published the first description.

 The following year, further specimens were collected by Jean Baptiste Leschenault de la Tour, botanist to Nicolas Baudin's expedition.
 In 1806, Jacques Labillardière used these specimens as the basis of his publication of the species in Novae Hollandiae plantarum specimen.
 Labillardière did not attribute Leschenault as the collector, and it was long thought that Labillardière had collected the plant himself during his visit to the area in the 1790s; in particular, Brown wrongly acknowledged Labillardière as the discoverer of this plant.

 Leschenault's specimen was a fruiting plant, but the fruit was in poor condition, and as a result Labillardière erroneously placed it in the family Rosaceae.
 This error was not corrected until better fruiting specimens were collected by William Baxter in the 1820s.
 These were examined by Brown, who concluded that the plant merited its own family, and accordingly erected Cephalotaceae.
 It has remained in this monogeneric family ever since.